goto-eof/europea-library-server/README.md

 # Development status

-[Here](https://github.com/users/goto-eof/projects/4) you can find the development progress status.
+Take a look also to the [development progress status](https://github.com/users/goto-eof/projects/4).

 ## How the application works?